 - In secondary school, I hurt a student who sat next to me.
 I don’t know what evil got into me and I poked her with a pointed element.
 She was hurt a lot and cried in pain.
 I don’t know what happened.
-Did I dislike her in anyway?
+Did I dislike her in any way?
 Did we had a heated argument?
 No idea, but my act was shameful.
 The teacher saw this and let me go on the condition that I bring her a lot of chocolates.
 I don’t know she let me go or no but this haunted me for almost 20 years.

 I was so scared but they were so casual and compassionate in hearing what I had to say.
 All of them heard me silently and forgave me for the wrong I did to them.
 I feel so light after all these years of waiting to be forgiven.

-But, I think a it requires a huge heart to forgive and forget.
+But, I think it requires a huge heart to forgive and forget.
 All the ones who I hurt had a huge heart and I had a little one.
 The school ones have not only forgiven me but also have become good friends.
-Maybe they’re much more evolved than me, or was already evolved since time immemorial, or whatever but I salute these people who possess the art and craft of forgiveness.
+Maybe they’re much more evolved than me or was already evolved since time immemorial, or whatever but I salute these people who possess the art and craft of forgiveness.

-I have a strong sense of gratitude to these people because it’s radical in these days of madness, stress and hypocrisy.
+I have a strong sense of gratitude to these people because it’s radical in these days of madness, stress, and hypocrisy.
 These new friends are my teachers and I still feel so bad about hurting them — in some way or other.